Day Rate to Salary Calculator 2026/27

 Updated for the 2026/27tax year · Last updated

-Enter your day rate and estimated billable days per year to see your annual gross income and take-home after income tax and NI.
-Useful for comparing contractor income to a permanent role.
+Enter your day rate and estimated billable days per year to see your annual gross income and take-home pay after income tax and National Insurance.
+Useful for benchmarking a contractor rate against a permanent salary, or for understanding what you actually earn net of tax.

 Annual take-home